inix/minideb-extras/README.md

 ## About

-The Stacksmith Base Docker image is a customized base image for use in Bitnami container images and is built on top of the light-weight and Debian-based `bitnami/minideb` image.
+The `bitnami/minideb-extras` image is a customized base image for use in Bitnami container images and is built on top of the light-weight and Debian-based `bitnami/minideb` image.
 Learn more about [bitnami/minideb](https://github.com/bitnami/minideb) in [Minideb: A New Container Base Image](https://engineering.bitnami.com/2016/11/02/minideb-a-new-container-base-image.html).

 The `Dockerfile` installs [Nami](https://github.com/bitnami/nami) and includes a `bitnami-pkg` helper script to simplify downloading of Nami modules from the Bitnami package repositories.
 Additionally the `Dockerfile` installs [tini](https://github.com/krallin/tini)  and is used in the default [entrypoint](../../blob/master/rootfs/entrypoint.sh).